 Homeschool science comes alive in the rainforest!
-If your child loves animals and is aged 5 to 7 plus come and join in our Rainforest for Kids activities.
+If your child likes animals and is aged 5- 7 and older you'll love our Rainforest for Kids activities.

 I've added a whole load of rainforest activities for all ages in my free Newletter, Explorers in the Rainforest.
 See how to make a blowpipe, get free clip art and watch Ray Mears build a rainforest shelter by subscribing to my Homeschool Newsletter.